Director, Sustainability and Global Affairs

 Andrew has nearly a decade of experience working with community leaders and elected officials across the country to build movements, craft communications and affect change on a wide range of issues.

-As deputy director of the Center for Earth Ethics, he manages a wide variety of programs focused on changing both policies and culture to advance the sustained well-being of the people of the world.
+As Director of Sustainability and Global Affairs, he works to changes both policies and culture to advance the sustained well-being of the people of the world.
 A graduate of the Union Theological Seminary, Andrew began his career as a youth representative to the United Nations Rio+20 Conference in Brazil in 2012.
 He serves on the board for the Oregon Chapter of the Sierra Club.